Taxidermist

 Core Skills and Personal Qualities listed in the following sections.

-- Applicants
+- Applicants should have

-not be allergic to dust, hair or feathers.
+to dust, hair or feathers.

-- Employers
+- Employers welcome applications

-welcome applications from males and females, people from all
+from males and females, people from all ethnic groups and people

-ethnic groups and people with disabilities.
+with disabilities.

 -

-- Required,
+- Required, Recommended

-Recommended or Useful Subjects
+or Useful Subjects

 The subjects required by employers, museums and universities